terrytay/tp/docs/UserGuide.md

 #### `clear` - Clears the list of tasks

+The application then asks for another confirmation before the list is cleared.
 The command clears the current list of tasks stored.
 Upon success a successful deletion message similar to the one in the example would appear.
 If the wrong format is used an alert would be displayed.